 Also, use a working email address.
 There is a long digit code that is sent to your email address immediately you open the account.
 They may instruct you to use that code to verify your account.
 So, using a wrong/invalid email might mean losing that code.
 Your contact info is also sent to that same email.
 Be sure to keep your email account safe and secure at all times.
-If someone gets a hold of such information, by accident, they might hack your account or better still withdraw your hard earned money without your consent.
+If someone gets ahold of such information, by accident, they might hack your account or worse still withdraw your hard-earned money without your consent.

 Here you have: